ozbotics/Value/README.md

 Values may specify a scaleFactor.
 The displayValue is the actual value, divided by the scaler.
 This is usefull for converting milliseconds into seconds or minutes, etc.
 (This is currently implemented as an unsigned integer. ie; value can only be divided, not multiplied.
 In the future it may be necessary to make this a float or fixed-point)

 All Values may be read, updated, persisted and reverted, via getValue(), setValue(), persitValue() and revertValue().
-A Value can coomunicate that it has changed, via hasChanged().
+A Value can indicate that it has changed, via hasChanged().

-Value may be sub-classes to handle the representation of various information sources within a project.
+Value may be sub-classed to handle the representation of various information sources within a project.

 The Value library currently provides interfaces for EEPROM storage, Sensors, Actuators, Numerical Expressions and Boolean Expressions.